Amphistium

-Amphistium paradoxum (from ἀμφί amphi, 'on both sides', ιστίον istion 'sail', and παράδοξος paradoxus 'extraordinary'), the only species classified under the genus Amphistium and the family Amphistiidae, is a fossil fish which has been identified as a Paleogene relative of the flatfish, and as a transitional fossil.
+The type species, A. paradoxum, was initially identified in 1796 by Giovanni Serafino Volta as a specimen of the European plaice (Pleuronectes platessa), an identification retained in an 1818 revision by de Blainville.
+It was only in 1835 that it was placed in its own genus and species by Agassiz, properly described as Amphistium paradoxum in 1844.
+Another species from Bolca, A. bozzianum Massalongo, 1859, is now considered synonymous with paradoxum, although some early authorities retained it as distinct.

+Due to its balance of basal and derived traits, it is considered an important transitional fossil in understanding the evolution of flatfish.
 In a typical modern flatfish, the head is asymmetric with both eyes on one side of the head.
 In Amphistium, the transition from the typical symmetric head of a vertebrate is incomplete, with one eye placed near the top of the head.

 Amphistium is among the many fossil fish species known from the Monte Bolca Lagerstätte of Ypresian Italy.
-Heteronectes is a related, and very similar fossil from a slightly earlier strata of France.
+Heteronectes is a related, and very similar fossil from that coexisted with A. paradoxum in Bolca.
 Heteronectes is sometimes also placed in the family Amphistiidae, though other studies find it to be more basal than any other flatfish taxon.